SAME-Project/same-project/docs/docs/getting-started/adding-steps.md

 weight: 30
 ---

 In order to add steps, we need a comment in the notebook itself.
-This can be done by adding a tag in the notebook, or a comment in the python file.
+This can be done by adding a tag in the notebook.

 ## Allowing for Adding Specific Tags